 - Cuisine: American

-- Prepare the lemonade by first peeling 2 lemons (see note 2) then juicing all 8.
-Add the lemon peels, lemon juice, and 4 cups water to a blender and blend on medium speed for about 1 minute or until the peels have become very small and the lemonade is creamy.
-Using a fine mesh strainer, strain the blended lemonade into a serving pitcher and discard the strained lemon peel.
+- Blend the lemonade: Peel 2 lemons (see note 3) then juice all 8.
+Add the yellow peels, lemon juice, and 4 cups water to a blender and blend on medium speed for about 1 minute, making sure the peels have become very small and the lemonade is creamy.
+Strain the blended lemonade into a serving pitcher and discard the strained lemon peel.

-- In the serving pitcher, mix the lemonade and lavender simple syrup well and let chill in the refrigerator until ready to serve.
-After the lemonade has chilled, taste and adjust sweetness if needed.
-When serving, pour the lavender lemonade cocktail into each glass and top off each drink with 0.5 – 1 oz of vodka, ice, and garnish with a lemon slice.
+- Mix, chill, and serve: In serving pitcher, mix the syrup and lemonade together, then cover and chill in the refrigerator until ready to serve.
+When serving, pour the lavender lemonade into each glass and top off each drink with 0.5 - 1 oz of vodka, ice, and garnish with a lemon slice.

-Note 2: When peeling the lemon apply light pressure to the skin using a vegetable peeler.
-The white part under the lemon peel has a bitter flavor, so when applying light pressure to the peeler you get more of the yellow skin and less of the white underneath.
+Note 3: When peeling the lemons, use a vegetable peeler and apply light pressure.
+The white part under the peel is very bitter, so when applying light pressure to the peeler you get more of the yellow skin and less of the white underneath.
 Some white is ok, just the less of it the better.
+The peels have some natural oils, which give a really unique creamy texture when blended.

 - Serving Size: 1 glass (7 oz including alcohol)